Wesley-GITT/UofT-Course-RECS/README.md

 - Add a sublist identifying hot to test this feature.
 - Below is two examples of one of the feature of the RECS.

+### Dataset

+- Course (code)
+- Reviews (code)

 ### A list of Features

+- Recommendation:
+  - Input:
+    - Take students current programme as input
+    - Optional: previous courses
-- Show a list of courses student is required to take in a program
+    - Optional: year the student is in
+  - Data Structure
+    - Graph
+      - Edges
+        - scores on the review
+      - Vertex:
+        - review made by user
+        - course
+          - prerequisite (class)
             - TODO
-- Show a list of courses student might want to take according courses he has done or is doing.
+          - corequisite (class)
             - TODO
+          - breadth requirement
+          - distribution requirement
+          - programme completion requirement
+    - load a graph (func)
+    - recommend (func; default-max: 3)
+  - Output
+    - Courses

+- Information Query
+  - Input: course code/course name